anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 $$ 4x(x^2+3) $$

-Which is actually true if you check it from the [WolframAlpha](https://www.wolframalpha.com/input?i=derivative+of+%28x%5E2+%2B+3%29+%5E+2+%2B+y+for+x).
+This is true if you check it from the [WolframAlpha](https://www.wolframalpha.com/input?i=derivative+of+%28x%5E2+%2B+3%29+%5E+2+%2B+y+for+x).

 This approach we learned is called automatic gradient.
-This is the core of the all neural network libraries.
+This is the core of all neural network libraries.
 Now we'll understand why this works.

 There is a concept called *Chain rule* in calculus.
 It looks like this:

 $$ \frac{\partial z}{\partial x} = \frac{\partial z}{\partial y} \cdot \frac{\partial y}{\partial x} $$

-This rule says that we can compose basic operation derivatives to get the full derivative, which is what we had done so far.
+This rule says that we can compose basic operation derivatives to get the full derivative, which is what we have done so far.
 We multiplied basic derivatives for `f = (x^2 + 3)^2 + y`.
 You can see this by giving names to each node output that goes to x:

 ![](/assets/graph5.png)

-And this can be now translated to chain rule as:
+This can be now translated to chain rule as:

 $$ \frac{\partial L}{\partial x} = \frac{\partial L}{\partial k} \cdot \frac{\partial k}{\partial m} \cdot \frac{\partial m}{\partial n} \cdot \frac{\partial m}{\partial x}$$